 J. LEAVES OF ABSENCE & WITHDRAWALS

 When a student’s course of study is interrupted, the interruption is categorized as either a leave of absence or a withdrawal.
 In general, a leave of absence is intended for a student who is in good standing, who needs to suspend his or her enrollment for a short period of time (for example, due to a medical condition), and who intends to return to the Law School immediately following the leave of absence.
-By contrast, a withdrawal is generally intended for other situations, such as when a student needs to suspend his or her enrollment for a longer period of time or does not intend to return to the Law School.
+By contrast, a program withdrawal (as opposed to a course withdrawal addressed by Academic Policy VI.D) is generally intended for other situations, such as when a student needs to suspend his or her enrollment for a longer period of time or does not intend to return to the Law School.
 The process for readmission following a leave of absence is less demanding than following a withdrawal.